Persimmon: Dried

 In China, Korea, Japan and Vietnam, persimmons after harvesting are prepared using traditional hand-drying techniques outdoors for two to three weeks.
 The fruit is then further dried by exposure to heat over several days before being shipped to market, to be sold as dried fruit.
 In Japan, the dried persimmon fruit is called hoshigaki, in China shìbǐng (柿餠), in Korea gotgam or Geonsi (乾枾), and in Vietnam hồng khô (紅枯).
 It is eaten as a snack or dessert and used for other culinary purposes.

-Nutrition

-Persimmons have higher levels of dietary fiber and some dietary minerals than apples, but overall are not a significant source of micronutrients, except for manganese (17% of the Daily Value, DV) and provitamin A beta-carotene (10% DV, table for raw Japanese persimmons per 100-gram amount).
-Raw American persimmons are a rich source of vitamin C (80% DV per 100g) and iron (19% DV).